jmasecret/based-raid-docs/smart-contract.md

 ### 🔄 refund

-Claims refund from failed raid.
+Claims refund from failed or aborted raid.

 **Requirements:**
-- Raid expired
+- Raid expired AND target not met, **OR**
-- Target not met
+- **Raid was aborted by community vote**
 - Caller made donation

 {% hint style="success" %}
 **Refunds are 100%** - Donors receive full amount back with 0% fee.
 {% endhint %}

+### 🗳️ vote_abort

+Votes to abort a raid during the time-lock period.

+**Requirements:**
+- Target is met
+- Within time-lock window (before withdrawal unlocks)
+- Caller made donation
+- Not already voted
+- Raid not already aborted

+**Effect:**
+- Adds donor's donation amount to abort vote tally
+- If 51%+ of raised SOL votes abort, raid is marked aborted
+- Aborted raids enable refunds for all donors

 ## 💰 Fee Structure